varunajaygupta/AndroidKotlinCodingConvention/README.md

 })
 ```

-__PREFFERED__:
+__Not Preferred__
 ```kotlin
 button.setOnClickListener {  performAction() }

 ```

-Here we can use Lambdas.
 Lambdas let you pass functionality as an argument to a method, making the code much more clear, concise, and compact.